vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 Even after the internship there are still many things that we have not touched upon or learned about, and we wish we could explore more.
-To go deeper in to the lower levels of the code and the working of Vespa, and to learn more about search form the expirienced people working at Vespa.
-We grew attactched to the projects we worked on and wished we had more time to fine tune, and improve them to get an even better search in the vespa documentation.
+To go deeper in to the lower levels of the code and the working of Vespa, and to learn more about search from the experienced people working at Vespa.
+We grew attached to the projects we worked on and wished we had more time to fine tune, and improve them to get an even better search in the vespa documentation.